damupi/dom-access-lab/README.md

 	> Note: The CSS is complete - **DO NOT** modify it in any way.

-	Take five minutes to familiarize yourself with [CSS Custom Properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) - they are an amazing new addition to CSS.
+	Optional: Take five minutes to familiarize yourself with [CSS Custom Properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) - they are an amazing new addition to CSS.
 If you're familiar with using variables with SASS/LESS pre-processors, CSS Custom Properties are similar, but far more powerful because they are dynamic (their values can be changed during runtime) - and they are built into the CSS language!

 ## Tasks